Case study · Sovereign tier

 Continuous operating record

-Across the intervening years, Dr. Thompson develops the clinician-educator capability stack the AI Mirror engine later analyses: doctorate-level anesthesia practice, ITEC-certified reflexology, Reiki, clinical aromatherapy, and certification pathway architecture.
+Across the intervening years, Dr. Thompson develops the clinician-educator capability stack the Market Entry Protocol later analyses: doctorate-level anesthesia practice, ITEC-certified reflexology, Reiki, clinical aromatherapy, and certification pathway architecture.
 Operating record, not credential list, is what feeds the engine.

 3. 2026 · March